dart-lang/language/working/macros/feature-specification.md

 phases: within each phase macros can run in any order because the output is not visible to other macros until the next phase.
-As a special case, introspection of types in Phase 2 waits as needed for other macro applications to complete, failing if there are cycles.
+As a special case, introspection of types in Phase 2 waits as needed for other macro applications to complete, failing if there is a cycle.

+TODO: give an example of a cycle.

 ### Augmentation library structure and ordering